dibyaranjangithub/jekylltwt/README.md

 This website is created using Jekyll- a static site generator.

+To generate website from GitHub, Jekyll searches for either Readme.md or index.md or index.html

 ## Second Heading

 Jekyll is a gem-based static site generator.